thewoodfish/Tic-Tac-Toe/readME.md

 ## Flow

 1. **Generate Your DID**: Start by creating your Decentralized Identifier (DID).
-This unique identifier is the key to your digital presence on the internet and interactiing with applications like the game.
+This unique identifier is the key to your digital presence on the internet and interactions with applications like the game.

 ![Generate Your DID](https://github.com/thewoodfish/Tic-Tac-Toe/blob/main/public/img/screenshot-1.png)

 ![Generate Your DID](https://github.com/thewoodfish/Tic-Tac-Toe/blob/main/public/img/screen-2.png)

 2. **Interact With The Game**: Send your DID and other necessary details to the game.
+All you scored and progress is stored in association to your DID.
 Your information will be stored in SamaritanDB, ready for action.

 ![Interact with the game](https://github.com/thewoodfish/Tic-Tac-Toe/blob/main/public/img/screen-3.png)

 ![Interact with the game](https://github.com/thewoodfish/Tic-Tac-Toe/blob/main/public/img/screen-4.png)

-3. **Leaderboard**: After you've submitted your data and played the few gmae trials, you can keep an eye on your progress through the leaderboard.
+3. **Leaderboard**: After you've submitted your data and played the few game trials, you can keep an eye on your progress through the leaderboard.

 ![Leaderboards](https://github.com/thewoodfish/Tic-Tac-Toe/blob/main/public/img/screen-5.png)